HomeHistory

 With law enforcement on the constant lookout, it was only a matter of time before the group was identified as the Barrow Gang.
 The final piece of evidence was the discovery of a bloodied bandage by a visitor to the park.

-Police arrived in force with around 50 lawmen, and in the gunfight that followed, Barrow, Parker, and Jones escaped on foot, while Buck was shot in the back, and Blanch was caught and arrested.
+Police arrived in force with around 50 lawmen, and in the gunfight that followed, Barrow, Parker, and Jones escaped on foot, while Buck was shot in the back, and Blanche was caught and arrested.
 Buck would die from his injuries five days later after undergoing surgery.
+The Dallas Grand Jury issues indictments for murder against both Bonnie and Clyde.
+While Clyde already had many warrants out for his arrest, this was Bonnie’s first murder indictment.

 In January 1934, the gang helped several inmates escape from Eastham Prison.
 Prison guard Major Joe Crowson was fatally wounded during the escape, and the event triggered a nationwide manhunt.
 The full force of the Texas government was brought to bear.